TheFausap/quatfuck/README.txt

 / - jump [memory address in I4 little endian]

-/ - divide register by 4
+/ - divide the supplied register by 4 (this creates a sort of attractor after a specific amount of passes.
+TODO: understand if there is an algorithm to identify the number of passes!!!

 . - print the memory content or registry